USS Curlew (AM-8): East Coast operations

 In commission from 29 December 1920 – 7 February 1921, Curlew served with the Atlantic Fleet, then returned to reserve at Portsmouth.
 Recommissioned on 29 October, she cruised to Guantánamo Bay, Cuba, in the first four months of 1922 to give support to the ships training there, then sailed north to New London to serve as submarine tender until September.
 From September 1922 – February 1923, she operated with submarines in Chesapeake Bay and off the Virginia coast.

 Reassigned to the 15th Naval District, Curlew reported at Coco Solo, Panama Canal Zone on 6 August.
-Besides acting as tender for seaplanes, she carried out rescue and salvage operations from Coco Solo.
+Besides acting as a tender for seaplanes, she carried out rescue and salvage operations from Coco Solo.

 Fate

-On 15 December 1925, Curlew grounded on the rocks at Point Mosquitos, Panama.
-Determined efforts were made to save her, but the heavy surf broke her to pieces.
+On 15 December 1925, Curlew was grounded on the rocks at Point Mosquitos, Panama.
+Determined efforts were made to save her, but the fact is that the heavy surf broke her to pieces.
 Curlew was decommissioned on 28 February 1926, after all salvageable material was removed.